 You can play just as easily without the paint, simply swatting at the numerals, but it’s far less fun than making a mess.

 Bingo is a great maths game for building up number awareness and can be enjoyed as a family.
-To start off with you can simply use numerals up to ten but as your child’s knowledge expands so can your game.
+To start off with you can simply use numerals up to ten but as your children’s knowledge expands so can your game.

-You can use what you have on hand – a bowl and folded up pieces of paper, with highlighters – or you can go ahead and buy bingo pads and dabbers and bingo balls to add to the overall experience.
+You can use what you have on hand – a bowl and folded-up pieces of paper, with highlighters – or you can go ahead and buy bingo pads and dabbers and bingo balls to add to the overall experience.